zoeyhl/BiSeNet/README.md

 ```
 Each line is a pair of training sample and ground truth image path, which are separated by a single comma `,`.
 Then you need to change the field of `im_root` and `train/val_im_anns` in the configuration files.

+* Edit: Put dataset_forest/training and dataset_forest/testing under the folder datasets/dataset_forest.
+I added prepare.py in datasets/dataset_forest so that it will automatically generate train.txt and val.txt.

 ## train
 In order to train the model, you can run command like this: